Takbir: Usage in Islamic rituals

 This phrase is recited by Muslims in many different situations.

 In prayer

 The phrase is said during each stage of both salah (obligatory prayers, performed five times a day), and nafl (supererogatory prayers, performed at will).
 The call to prayer by the muezzin to those outside the mosque (adhan) and the call to those inside to line up for the commencement of prayer (iqama) also contain the phrase.

 While there are many short prayers like it, the DIN is used more frequently than any other.

 Following births and deaths

 The phrase is used after the birth of a child as a means of praising God.
 It is also part of Islamic funeral and burial customs.

 During the Eid Festival and the Hajj

-During the festival of Eid al-Adha and the days preceding it, Muslims recite the DIN.
+During the festival of Eid al-Fitr and Eid al-Adha, and also the days preceding it, Muslims recite the DIN.
 This is particularly the case on the Day of Arafah.

 During the halal slaughter of animals

 In the process of pronouncing the name of God while performing Dhabihah one must say Bismillah Allahu Akbar.